kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 That's quite a long line and you don't want to type that in.
 What does it do?
 Well, usually I use the branch temp for git.
 If I get screwed up, I might define the shell variable `NO` and branch out to `temp$NO`, say `NO=2`.
 If that's okay and I feel like pushing to the master, I call the above sequence.

-It checks out the branch I am in and merges this to master and checks out master, and -- yes, it merges the temp branch back -- and then pushes the master to origin and then checks back to the temp branch I was in and shows this date in colors.
+It checks out the branch I am in and merges this to master and checks out master, and -- yes, it merges the temp branch back -- and then pushes the master to origin and then checks back to the temp branch I was in and shows my branches in colors.
 Great.
 All that with just a few keystrokes you have to remember.

 I'm sorry, I cannot explain why it merges the temp branch back -- I didn't construct this, I found it somewhere online and found it extremely useful.
 I didn't record the URL, though, which I do quite often, but not here, unfortunately.
 If you Google for `git merge -s ours master && git checkout master` you find a Russian page with a similar sequence, that's it.
 I don't speak Russian, so I didn't find it there.
 The original must've been lost, at least to Google.